mfloriani/SDL_BSM/README.md

 # Messaging

-The gameo bjects communicate with each other using a messaging system.
+The game objects communicate with each other using a messaging system.